 The Shasta is a member of our Beach collection where sun-battered coloring and subdued distressing make for a beach clock that's both mirthful and rustic.
 Whether it's urban modern, coastal or rustic farmhouse design Goathopper clocks have proven adaptable to any wall in the house including the den, kitchen or on an outdoor porch.

 NOTE: We could make you a clock in a day, but it would show.
-The real deal takes 1 to 2 weeks.
+The real deal takes 3 to 5 business days.
 Only then does it earn the famous Goathopper seal and logo on the face.
 We've been told it's well worth the wait.

 Will my wall clock look just like the one pictured?